Fotic/CF7-Multistep-Form-Without-Plugin/README.md

 # 🌐 WordPress Contact Form 7
-## Pass Values from one form to another
+## Pass Values from One Form to Another

 ## 🖥️ Screenshots
 ### Form 1